Title: Picture Us in the Light

 My favorite part of the book happens early on, when Danny shares a soul-baring conversation with his best friend Harry.
 (Aside: No one told me that Danny was queer!
 Twitter, you have failed me.)
 That moment, and many more moments in the book, felt so real to me.
 This is where my Cupertino-adjacent upbringing makes me biased.
 All the little details and conversations were ones I recognized and had lived to a certain extent: The pressure-cooker academic environment of a Silicon Valley high school, the Ranch 99 grocery bags, hiking at Fremont Older, the constant refrain of “aiya!”, and kicking it at the Cupertino library.
 It was pretty much like reliving my teenage years, but with 80% more plot twists.

 Picture Us in the Light also gets into some heavy topics, be warned: Depression, suicide, and immigration, among others.
 The issues were handled well and sensitively, in my opinion.
 Mental health is a very real problem in hyper-competitive schools in Silicon Valley, and that’s something that this book doesn’t shy away from.
-And in a time when immigrant families are even more vulnerable than before, Picture Us in the Light feels incredibly relevant.
+Picture Us in the Light just feels incredibly relevant.

 Honestly, I can’t recommend Picture Us in the Light enough.
 I want to say something cliched and punny about pictures and a thousand words, but I’m not sure what, so I’ll leave you with this: Picture Us in the Light is beautiful and moving and important.
 Just read it.